hypnosisfoundation/documentation/docs/litepaper/index.md

 ## Abstract

-At Hypnosis Foundation, we develop and innovate a new decentralized smart-contract platform based on the EVM technology called Hypnosis.
-Our aim with Hypnosis is to launch a lightspeed, adaptive and interconnected blockchain that is ready for the web3 mass-adoption.
+At Hypnosis Foundation, we develop and innovate a new decentralized fog computing network based on the EVM technology.
+Our aim with Hypnosis is to launch a lightspeed, adaptive and trusted fog-computing environment that is affordable to use and ready for the web3 mass-adoption.

 ## Use cases

-The Hypnosis platform is intended to be used as an underlying Layer 0 blockchain that may power DeFi Services, GameFi, Metaverse, Web3.0 Services, Stablecoin economics and many more.
+The Hypnosis platform is intended to be used as an underlying Layer 0 blockchain that is primarily intended as a decentralized fog-computing network but may also power DeFi Services, GameFi, Metaverse, Web3.0 Services, Stablecoin economics and many more.

 ## Problems